How can pharma businesses implement a lean CX strategy?

 We explore how pharma businesses can conduct successful user research in order to improve the digital experiences of their HCPs and patients and efficiently build and launch best-in-market digital products.

-We recently surveyed a group of marketing and digital pharma industry professionals to get first-hand insight into the challenges they were facing when it came to building digital products and delivering first-class digital customer experiences in 2021.
+We recently surveyed a group of marketing and digital pharma industry professionals to get first-hand insight into the challenges they were facing when it came to building digital products and delivering first-class digital customer experiences over the past 12 months.
 Carrying out user research and understanding user needs came out as one of the top challenges across the board.

 We asked — what is your biggest challenge around understanding your users and conducting user research?

 In terms of actioning on insights, participants cited struggles in distinguishing between perception vs. actual behaviour, understanding behaviour change, and leveraging the data they already generate or own.
 They also highlighted that the needs of their users can be very different in each use case.

 When it came to the issue of access to HCPs, our respondents highlighted HCP availability and interest as recurring challenges but said that the experience varied across markets.
 They also mentioned that contextual inquiry had been more difficult over the last 18 months due to the pandemic.